-Compared to last weekend this new recipe turned out to be an absolute treat.
+Compared to last weekend this new Lamb Kebabs recipe turned out to be an absolute treat.
 I was so right in choosing to marinate the lamb with plain yoghurt, allspice, garlic and bay leaves.
-The flavour of the meat was magnificent, the first time to use that as an adjective on here!
+The flavour of the meat was magnificent!
 As for the tenderness I’m pleased to say that even after reheating this (after grabbing some shots) the meat was melt in the mouth.
 Okay, the kebab itself isn’t exactly photogenic as I chargrilled two peppers/capsicum last night as I’ve just figured out how to use my oven grill/broiler to its best effectiveness.
 Two shelves down works beautifully to get the peppers absolutely blackened and blistered.
 Believe me the extra effort pays off as their flavour is so much better than just skewering chunks of raw pepper – unless slightly crispy is preferable.
 If that’s the case I’d use green.
 As I researched this a couple of weeks ago but couldn’t get the right cut (it has to be from the leg) the only recipe I found using yoghurt and allspice is this fabulous recipe Middle Eastern Lamb Kebabs, which gave me the confidence to try it.
 As it was only the second time for me to use allspice I really wanted to keep this as clean as possible (as the allspice is already complex in flavour) which is how I’ll be cooking this again.
 Especially to go with the flavoursome aubergine and mushroom stew.
 As for the rice I went with long grain with chopped dried apricots, flaked almonds toasted in rendered lamb fat (I certainly wasn’t going to throw that fat in the bin) and a spoonful of fresh yoghurt.
 I’d like to try using freshly toasted and ground coriander to sprinkle over the rice just before serving and possibly pistachios as well.
 Next time!
 Oh, and the rice is a bit fuzzy in the photo as the kebab was steaming hot.
 Anyway, this would be really good to serve for a late lunch or sups with friends as apart from the rice most of this can be prepared and cooked the night before.
 Leaving only the lamb to be skewered and grilled (it only takes 10 – 15 minutes to cook), the rice cooked fresh with any additions scattered in at the end.

 - 125g (4.40 oz) x lamb leg steak (suitable for grilling), rinsed, any fat, sinew or gristle cut out (fat can be rendered), meat cut into small cubes about 2 cm or 1 inch – more meat for bigger meat eaters (if more meat is used I would add additional allspice sparingly as it’s very strong in flavour)